Labo-MAB/Gagnon_FuzzyProfiles_2025/README.md

 The present repository contains all relevant code and scripts to reproduce the results found in Gagnon et al. 2024.

-### **To use the fuzzy profiles in your own population**

-In the `models/` folder, you can find the PCA model used for dimensionality reduction of the ABCD cohort.
-In addition, you will also find the **centroids** needed for the projection of your data in the profiles' space.
-To use it in your research, simply follow the steps regarding the GESTE and BANDA cohorts in the jupyter notebooks located in the `notebooks/` folder.
-Briefly, you should follow the residualization, reduction (EFA/CFA), harmonization, and imputation (if needed) steps found in `notebooks/2-DataPreprocessing.ipynb`, then you can proceed with the projection by following the steps in `notebooks/3-FCMeansClustering.ipynb`. **Please raise an issue if you have any questions.**

 #### **Setting up**

 If you do not have the required packages installed, it is recommended that you setup a new python virtual environment in which we will install the required dependencies.